Financial Leadership is a new program beginning in February of 2022 within the Nonprofit Leadership Initiative.

 Because of NPLI’s generous donors we are able to subsidize the cost of this $3,000 program so program participants only pay $800.
 (Refunds will not be given for missed sessions.)

 Let’s be honest, no (or very few) nonprofit leaders join organizations because they enjoy accounting.
-Like it or not, the Executive Director is the financial leader of your organization and senior managers and board members have an obligation to understand the financial drivers of the organization.
+Senior managers and board members have an obligation to understand the financial drivers of the organization.
 This session will introduce and engage you in an in-depth discussion around the tenets of financial leadership and how you can embrace them.
 Discussions include how best to “staff” the finance function and the different roles and responsibilities between staff and board members.
 This session will end with providing you with information on identifying accounting policies and procedures and internal controls, offered in an easy-to-implement manner.

 Templates include a draft accounting policies and procedures manual, job descriptions for the finance officer, and a charter for the finance committee of the board.